 Prepare for FAME

 Keeping your farm topped up with fuel means keeping your bulk supply in peak condition.
-However, an increase of renewable content – particularly FAME, a type of biodiesel – in fuels, as required by law under the Renewable Transport Fuel Obligation (RTFO), can have an impact on fuel shelf life, performance and consumption.
+However, an increase of renewable content – particularly FAME, a type of biofuel – in fuels, as required by law under the Renewable Transport Fuel Obligation (RTFO), can have an impact on fuel shelf life, performance and consumption.

 Reports from farmers across the UK experiencing filter blockages in vehicles and fuel storage tanks have coincided with this increase of bio content in red diesel.
 FAME-containing fuels absorb and retain moisture at a higher rate than conventional mineral diesels.
 And when it comes to fuel, higher water content can cause severe disruption.